 UNDERGRADUATE RESEARCH: An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
 See www.cur.org/ for more information.
+This is an Applied Learning Activity.

 UNDERGRADUATE STUDENT: A CREDIT COURSE STUDENT who is